dkchalmers/Silico/README.md

 #### File format conversion scripts

-A useful features of Silico is that it can read and write files in many different molecular modelling formats.
-Silico (mostly) recognises the input file types by filename extension. write_g03zmat write_gro write_itp write_merck write_mmod write_mol write_mol2 write_mopac write_pdb write_sdf write_seq write_tab write_tinker
+Silico can read and write files in several molecular modelling formats.
+The input file types is (mostly) recognised by filename extension.
+Some exceptions are made for formats that use a .out suffix, etc.

 #### Wrapper sripts for running other programs